Quine (computing)

 A quine's output is exactly the same as its source code.

-A quine is a computer program that takes no input and produces a copy of its own source code as its only output.
+A quine (/kwaɪn/ KWYNE) is a computer program that takes no input and produces a copy of its own source code as its only output.
 The standard terms for these programs in the computability theory and computer science literature are "self-replicating programs", "self-reproducing programs", and "self-copying programs".

 A quine is a fixed point of an execution environment, when that environment is viewed as a function transforming programs into their outputs.
 Quines are possible in any Turing-complete programming language, as a direct consequence of Kleene's recursion theorem.
 For amusement, programmers sometimes attempt to develop the shortest possible quine in any given programming language.

 Name

 The name "quine" was coined by Douglas Hofstadter, in his popular 1979 science book Gödel, Escher, Bach, in honor of philosopher Willard Van Orman Quine (1908–2000), who made an extensive study of indirect self-reference, and in particular for the following paradox-producing expression, known as Quine's paradox:

 "Yields falsehood when preceded by its quotation" yields falsehood when preceded by its quotation.